 The town of Sukhothai is situated in Central Thailand and this makes it accessible no matter if you start your trip from down south or the north of Thailand.

-- Bus from Chiang Mai – Start you trip at Arcade Bus Station.
-VIP and second class buses depart every hour with high frequency between 6pm and 2 am and there is no need to book a ticket in advance, just go to the bus station thirty minutes before the desired departure time and you can buy your ticket on the spot.
+Bus from Chiang Mai – Start your trip at the Arcade Bus Station in Chiang Mai.
+VIP and second class buses depart every hour with a high frequency between 6 pm and 2 am and there is no need to book a ticket in advance, just go to the bus station thirty minutes before the desired departure time and you can buy your ticket on the spot.
 The journey lasts 5-6 hours and the buses stop in Tak for a longer break before reaching the destination.

-- Kanchanaburi – If you are looking for the next adventure you might want to check out Kanchanaburi.
-A visit to the Erewan Waterfalls, the Death Railway and the Hellfire Pass will spice things up for you during your stay.
-The Tiger Temple and River Kwae Bridge and Museum should are also worth a visit.
+Kanchanaburi – If you are looking for the next adventure you might want to check out Kanchanaburi.
+A visit to the Erawan Waterfalls, the Death Railway and the Hellfire Pass will spice things up for you during your stay.
+River Kwai Bridge and Museum is also worth a visit.

-This article was written by Surugiu Catalina.
-Cat is a traveller, freelance writer and co-founder of Buddhahood Culture, a community of writers, teachers, travellers, activists, humanitarians, healers, artists and musicians, dedicated to compile a wealth of knowledge for those who choose to walk the path of self awareness and compassion.
+About the author: This article was written by Surugiu Catalina.
+Cat is a traveller, freelance writer and co-founder of Buddhahood Culture, a community of writers, teachers, travellers, activists, humanitarians, healers, artists and musicians, dedicated to compiling a wealth of knowledge for those who choose to walk the path of self-awareness and compassion.